7 Simple gifts to uncomplicate your homestead life — Part 1 of 2

-On the other hand if you have trust in the organic lifestyle, any seed won’t do – you’ll look for open pollinated heritage seed.
-You’ll take care of the soil and be sure to dig in lots of well composted manure before planting.
+On the other hand, if you have trust in the organic lifestyle, any seed won’t do – you’ll look for open-pollinated heritage seed.
+You’ll take care of the soil and be sure to dig in lots of well-composted manure before planting.
 Your plants will grow longer, give you more flowers and if the weather cooperates, more zucchinis over the season.
 You have flowering bushes near your vegetable garden to attract native bees, so you find your zucchini’s covered with bees, too.
 Your harvest is prolific.
-You’ll have extra to share with neighbors.
-Your garden becomes a way to connect with neighbors and to serve your community.
-You’ll also let a few of the zucchinis reach torpedo size in order to save the seeds for next year.
-You’ll dry the seeds and package them to share at “Seedy Saturday” in order to help other gardeners keep this heritage variety alive.
+You’ll have extra to share with neighbours.
+Your garden becomes a way to connect with neighbours and to serve your community.
+You’ll also let a few of the zucchinis reach torpedo size to save the seeds for next year.
+You’ll dry the seeds and package them to share at “Seedy Saturday” to help other gardeners keep this heritage variety alive.

 What do you trust in?
 Who do you believe?
 Who can you trust?
-When our trust is divided between opposing worldviews, our life become conflicted and more complicated.
-For instance, if you trust the whole food, crunchy mamma bloggers who advocate organic, whole foods, scratch cooking, and bone broth, coconut oil, and fermented foods but then hear of an amazing sale on Krft.
-Dnnr and the prepper voices start pushing you to stock up, before it’s too late – this gets, well, complicated.
+When our trust is divided between opposing worldviews, our life becomes conflicted and more complicated.
+For instance, if you trust the whole food, crunchy mamma bloggers who advocate organic, whole foods, scratch cooking, and bone broth, coconut oil, and fermented foods but then hear of an amazing sale on Kraft Dinner and the prepper voices start pushing you to stock up before it’s too late – this gets, well, complicated.

 The third gift – Mentors